ThinkPad: Manufacturing

-The majority of ThinkPad computers since the 2005 acquisition of the brand by Lenovo have been made in Mexico, Slovakia, India and China.
-Lenovo also employs ~300 people at a combined manufacturing and distribution centre near its American headquarters.
-Each device made in this facility is labelled with a red-white-and-blue sticker proclaiming "Whitsett, North Carolina."
+The majority of ThinkPad computers since the 2005 acquisition of the brand by Lenovo have been made in Mexico, Slovakia, India, and China.
+Lenovo employs ~300 people at a combined manufacturing and distribution center near its American headquarters.
+Each device made in this facility is labeled with a red-white-and-blue sticker proclaiming "Whitsett, North Carolina."

-In 2012, Lenovo produced a short run of special edition anniversary ThinkPads in Yonezawa, Yamagata, Japan, in partnership with NEC, as part of a larger goal to move to manufacture away from China and into Japan.
+In 2012, Lenovo produced a short run of special edition anniversary ThinkPads in Yonezawa, Yamagata, Japan, in partnership with NEC, as part of a larger goal to move manufacturing away from China and into Japan.

 In 2014, although sales rose 5.6 percent from the previous year, Lenovo lost its position as the top commercial notebook maker.
 However, the company celebrated a milestone in 2015 with the shipment of the 100 millionth unit of its ThinkPad line.

+In 2017, Lenovo launched a ThinkPad model to celebrate the 25th anniversary of the ThinkPad brand.
+It is based on the T470 and uses a similar keyboard to the 700C.

+In 2022, Lenovo launched the ThinkPad X1 Carbon Gen 10 Special Edition to celebrate the 30th anniversary of the ThinkPad brand.

+In 2023, Lenovo launched ThinkPad X1 Carbon 12 edition.

+In late 2024, Lenovo launched ThinkPad Carbon 13 Aura which is an upgrade from the previous Carbon 12 edition.

+2025 brought with it a new generation of the X1 Carbon, with the X1 Carbon Gen 13.
+Along with this, Lenovo released the X1 2-in-1 Gen 10, which utilizes a 360-degree hinge which allows the user to turn it into a tablet.

 Design

-The design language of the ThinkPad has remained very similar throughout the entire lifetime of the brand.
-Almost all models are solid black inside and out, with a boxy, right-angled external case design.
-Some newer Lenovo models incorporate more curved surfaces in their design.
-Many ThinkPads have incorporated magnesium, carbon fiber reinforced plastic or titanium into their chassis.
+The appearance of the ThinkPad has remained very similar throughout the entire lifetime of the brand.
+Almost all models are solid black inside and out, with a boxy case design.
+Some newer Lenovo models incorporate more curved lines.
+Many ThinkPads utilize magnesium, carbon fiber reinforced plastic, or titanium in their chassis.

 The industrial design concept was created in 1990 by Italy-based designer Richard Sapper, a corporate design consultant of IBM and, since 2005, Lenovo.
 The design was based on the concept of a traditional Japanese bento lunchbox, which revealed its nature only after being opened.
 According to later interviews with Sapper, he also characterized the simple ThinkPad form to be as elementary as a simple, black cigar box and with similar proportions, with the same observation that it offers a 'surprise' when opened.

-Since 1992, the ThinkPad design has been regularly updated, developed and refined over the years by Sapper and the respective teams at IBM and later Lenovo.
-On the occasion of the 20th anniversary of ThinkPad's introduction, David Hill authored and designed a commemorative book about ThinkPad design titled ThinkPad Design: Spirit & Essence.
+Since 1992, the ThinkPad design has been regularly updated, developed, and refined over the years by Sapper and the respective teams at IBM and later Lenovo.
+On the occasion of the 20th anniversary of ThinkPad's introduction, David Hill, who oversaw ThinkPad design from 1995 to 2017, authored and designed a commemorative book about ThinkPad design titled ThinkPad Design: Spirit & Essence.

+The following ThinkPads have won design awards:

 Features and technologies

-Several unique features have appeared in the ThinkPad line, like drive protection, a pointing stick or TPM chips.
+Several unique features have appeared in the ThinkPad line, like drive protection, a TrackPoint, or Trusted Platform Module chips.

 While few features remain unique to the series, several laptop technologies originated on ThinkPads: